tmielke/fuse-demos/Camel/README.md

 routes messages from an external HornetQ broker to an embedded ActiveMQ broker (non transactional)

+### Camel-JMS-LocalTX
+consumes messages from one JMS broker and optionally routes to another JMS broker using local JMS transactions only.

 ### Camel-JMS-JDBC
 shows how to route messages in Camel from a JMS broker into a JDBC database.